Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 * Argument values default to being immutable in the body of the function (like a let), instead of mutable (like a var).
 This catches accidental mutations, and permits the use of non-copyable types as arguments.
 * Argument values require a type specification (except for self in a method), catching accidental omission of type specifications.
 Similarly, a missing return type specifier is interpreted as returning `None` instead of an unknown return type.
 Note that both can be explicitly declared to return `object`, which allows one to opt-in to the behavior of a def if desired.
 * Implicit declaration of local variables is disabled, so all locals must be declared.
 This catches name typos with the scoping provided by let and var.
-* Both support raising exceptions, but this must be explicitly declared on a fn with the `raises` keyword.
+* Both support raising exceptions, but this must be explicitly declared on an fn with the `raises` keyword.

 ## 6.2  A fn that calls a def needs a try/except
 Consider the following example:

 See `try_except.mojo`:
 ```py